Irvinehimself/Irvines-Firejail-Extras/README.md

 ## Appendix -- FjTools
 This is a set of bash shells that provide extra functionality for controlling Firejail and writing profiles.
-It hs it's own work folder, `${HOME}/Documents/FjToolsWork`, which can be changed in `FjTools-Shared`.
+It has it's own work folder, `${HOME}/Documents/FjToolsWork`, which can be changed in `FjTools-Shared`.
 Additionally, the various tools will create their own subfolders in which to store their results.

 Currently, it consists of: